Berkeley Summer Academy of Sustainability

 Is there an info session?

-We will host an info session for BSAS on December 3.
-Please register here to attend.
+We hosted an info session for BSAS on December 3.
+Please see here to listen to the recording.

 Is housing provided?